simonlo-sony/nmos-api-security/security-drafts/logical_groupings.md

 ## Introduction

-There may be a need for a mechanism by which NMOS Resources, typically Nodes and Devices, acquire information regarding the logical "group" or "area" that they belongs to.
-This information should be acquired in an automatic way, such that the resource limits the requirement of being manually configured.
+There may be a need for a mechanism by which NMOS Resources, typically Nodes and Devices, acquire information regarding the logical "group" or "area" that they belong to.
+This information should be acquired in an automatic way, __such that the resource limits the requirement of being manually configured__.

-The addition for such a mechanism would allow resources to be placed within logical groups to limit the use of Access Tokens against a given Node or Device within a broadcast environment.
+The addition of such a mechanism would allow resources to be placed within logical groups to limit the use of Access Tokens against a given Node or Device within a broadcast environment.
 Specifically, it would enable a Resource Server (such as a Device or Node) to validate the `aud` claim within a JSON Web Token, when a Client, such as a Broadcast Controller (BC), performs an API request against